 Mr. Larsen is our president and chief executive officer, as well as a director.
-At a compensation committee meeting held on December 31, 2007, Mr. Larsen's base salary was increased for the fiscal year 2008 from \$245,000 in 2007 to \$275,000 in 2008.
-In approving such an increase to Mr. Larsen's base salary for the fiscal year 2008, the compensation committee conducted the benchmarking analysis discussed above and acknowledged the past services of Mr. Larsen in connection with the merger and the increased responsibilities of Mr. Larsen in performing the duties of a principal executive officer of a fully-operating public company following the merger.
-Relative to the benchmarking surveys described above, his base salary is above the 75th percentile for early and late stage private companies, below our key comparable company and between the median and the 75th percentile of our public company peers.
-Mr. Larsen, a founder of VirnetX, has driven the organization's performance, leading it from inception, through the early start-up phase and through several rounds of financing.
+Relative to the benchmarking surveys described above, his base salary is between the median and the 75th percentile for early and late stage private companies, below our key comparable company and below the median and the 75th percentile of our public company peers.
+Mr. Larsen, a founder of VirnetX Inc., has driven the organization's performance, leading it from inception, through the early start-up phase and through several rounds of financing.
 Mr. Larsen will be critical to our ability to pursue our licensing strategy going forward.

-Mr. Sliney is our chief financial officer and his base salary is below the median of early stage private companies, below the median for late stage private companies and our public company peers, and below our key comparable company.
+Mr. Sliney is our chief financial officer and his base salary is below the median and the 75th percentile of early stage private companies, below the median for late stage private companies and our public company peers, and below our key comparable company.
 In establishing Mr. Sliney's base salary, our compensation committee primarily considered Mr. Sliney's experience in public company work, his transactional and strategic skills, his level of responsibility, past contributions to our performance and expected contributions to our further success.